 Gloria’s Pupuseria has expanded from a farmers’ market and food truck favorite to include a cozy restaurant that emphasizes traditional Salvadoran cuisine and locally sourced ingredients.
 Tucked into a storefront, this eatery produces pupusas that are out of this world.
 Pupusas might look like plain tortillas, but they are actually dough, meat, and cheese treats that pack serious flavor.
 Try them stuffed with fillings like chicken, blended pork, vegetables and cheese.
 You can also enjoy tamales steamed in plantain leaves, fried plantains, or Salvadoran enchiladas.
 Refresh yourself with an ensalada, which is mango and pineapple juice served with fresh diced fruit.
 Save room for flan or tres leches for dessert.

 Want a meal that’s nourishing and fun to eat?
 How about one that’s close to everything and open late so you can stop in after a show?
-Snapdragon Pho is a locally-owned Vietnamese noodle shop serving authentic pho, which is a popular street food in Vietnam.
+Laughing Bird Pho is a locally-owned Vietnamese noodle shop serving authentic pho, which is a popular street food in Vietnam.
 Pho is slow-simmered beef or vegetable broth poured steaming hot over meat, noodles, and vegetables to make a soup.
 Customers order at the counter for quick service and then season the soup to their personal tastes with an assortment of garnishes like bean sprouts, peppers, and lime.
-Snapdragon Pho also serves rice noodle salads and spring rolls.
+Laughing Bird Pho also serves rice noodle salads and spring rolls.
 And if you were wondering, the restaurant’s webpage points out that you pronounce pho like “fun” without the “n.”

 Taste of India